bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 * Logistic mean values :math:`\mu`, filters = # of mixture component, no activation
 * Logistic inverse log of scale values :math:`s`, filters = # of mixture components, "softplus" activation function
-* Pre-softmax inputs, filters = # of mixture components, no activation
+* Pre-softmax mixture inputs, filters = # of mixture components, no activation

 The mean is pretty straight forward.
 We put no restriction on it being in our normalized pixel interval (i.e. :math:`[-1, 1]`), which seems to work out